Relintai/pandemonium_engine_docs/03_usage/08_networking/06_webrtc.md

 #### Local signaling example

-This example expands on the previous one, separating the peers in two different scenes, and using a `singleton ( doc_singletons_autoload )` as a signaling server.
+This example expands on the previous one, separating the peers in two different scenes, and using a `singleton` as a signaling server.

 ```
 # An example P2P chat client (chat.gd)